awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

 Use routing configuration on an alias to send a portion of traffic to a second function version\.
 For example, you can reduce the risk of deploying a new version by configuring the alias to send most of the traffic to the existing version, and only a small percentage of traffic to the new version\.

+Note that Lambda uses a simple probabilistic model to distribute the traffic between the two function versions\.
+At low traffic levels, you might see a high variance between the configured and actual percentage of traffic on each version\.
+If your function uses provisioned concurrency, you can avoid [spillover invocations](monitoring-metrics.md#monitoring-metrics-invocation) by configuring a higher number of provisioned concurrency instances during the time that alias routing is active\.

 You can point an alias to a maximum of two Lambda function versions\.
 The versions must meet the following criteria:
 + Both versions must have the same [execution role](lambda-intro-execution-role.md)\.
 + Both versions must have the same [dead\-letter queue](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html#dlq) configuration, or no dead\-letter queue configuration\.